momopusheen/momopusheen.github.io/_pages/about.md

 My long-term research goal is to develop generative AI systems that possess creativity on par with professional artists and designers.

 I enjoy creating beautiful things, such as photography and painting.
-I have over 50,000 followers on Pixiv and DeviantArt.
+I am also an illustrator and have over 50,000 followers on Pixiv and DeviantArt.

-📣 <font color="#dd0000">I am actively seeking for Ph.D. / researcher opportunities.</font> Please check out my resume [here](resume/Peiang_Zhao_Resume.pdf).
+📣 <font color="#dd0000">I am actively seeking for Ph.D. / researcher opportunities.</font> Please check out my resume [here](resume/Peiang_Zhao_Resume1.pdf).

 # 🔥 News